[Editor’s note: “The Top 15 Stocks to Buy in 2020” is regularly updated to include the most relevant information available.]

 Accordingly, the company will continue to dominate the global digital ad market, which will continue to grow at a steady pace once the economy gets back to normal.

 Net net, Facebook projects as a 20%-plus revenue and profit grower for a lot longer.
 Getting that huge growth potential for just 18-times forward earnings is a steal for long-term investors.

 Activision Blizzard (ATVI)

-Much like Facebook’s bull thesis, the bull thesis for video game publisher Activision Blizzard (NASDAQ:ATVI) at the start of the year was very simple.
+Much like Facebook’s bull thesis, the bull thesis for video game publisher Activision Blizzard is very simple.

 Beyond Meat (BYND)

-My bullishness on plant-based meat maker Beyond Meat (NASDAQ:BYND) heading into 2020 boiled down to something Bill Gates once said.
+My bullishness on plant-based meat maker Beyond Meat in 2020 can be boiled down to something Bill Gates once said.
 People tend to overestimate what can be done in a year and underestimate what can be done in a decade.

 One quarter in, one quarter down.
-Netflix reported strong holiday quarter numbers in late January that included robust subscriber growth and a strong guide for subscriber growth next quarter.
-In response, Netflix stock has rattled off a 20% year-to-date gain.
+Netflix reported strong holiday quarter numbers in late January that included robust subscriber growth and a strong guide for sub growth next quarter.
+In response, Netflix stock soared.

 The more big user growth quarters Netflix reports in 2020, the more competition concerns will fade from the scene.
 The more that happens, the higher NFLX stock will go.

 The long-term bull thesis on Pinterest is pretty compelling.